aarmey/CV/Meyer_CV.md

 # Teaching Experience

+_Advisor_, Integrated and Interdisciplinary Undergraduate Research Program \hfill 2019 – Present
+UCLA, Undergraduate Research Center

+- Advise program participants on developing research, presentation, and professional skills.

+_Instructor_, Machine Learning & Data-Driven Modeling in Bioengineering \hfill 2018 – Present
+UCLA, Department of Bioengineering

+- Designed and lead project-based course tailored to the background of students in the program

 _Instructor_, Bioengineering Laboratory \hfill 2018 – Present
 UCLA, Department of Bioengineering

 - Lead lab-based course introduction to laboratory work in bioengineering and basics of experimental design and analysis

-_Instructor_, Machine Learning & Data-Driven Modeling in Bioengineering \hfill 2018 – Present
+_Mentor_, Bioengineering Capstone \hfill 2017 – Present
 UCLA, Department of Bioengineering

-- Designed and lead project-based course tailored to the background of students in the program
+- Mentored two capstone teams for the bioengineering senior design course.

 _Guest Speaker_, Introduction to Bioengineering \hfill 2017
 UCLA, Department of Bioengineering

 - Guest speaker to discuss research program and opportunities in bioengineering